 Test Specification

-In this test, we require seeing that the group’s actions proportionally affect how much the group the gains from the game.
+This test requires that the group’s actions proportionally affect how much the group gains from the game.
 That means:

 As a group if each player is cooperative, then we must see that on average, each player should receive a sizable profit compared with starting amount, while still having outbreaks to prevent a lack of engagement from the game being too easy and the result being independent to the group’s actions.